rubickcz/dotfiles/README.md

 <sup>1</sup> config file stopped working with freetype2 above 2.6.5-2, see https://github.com/rubickcz/dotfiles/issues/1<br>
 <sup>2</sup> xxkb is currently not used, see https://github.com/rubickcz/dotfiles/issues/3

-## Installation

-Clone the repository and execute `makesymlinks.sh` script, which:

-1. backups any existing config files in your home directory
-2. replaces them with symlinks to config files in this repository

 ## Optional dependencies